john-davies/john-davies.github.io/README.md

 This stand alone app is a way of pulling these all together and to provide a framework to which I can easily add more panoramas.
 My plan is to add a pano from each of the trig points on the map and to link them together.

-The trig points that I've chosen are a small subset of thise available but they're the ones that I pass fairly regularly on my walks around the western end of the [Brecon Beacons](http://www.breconbeacons.org/) and [Gower Peninsula](https://en.wikipedia.org/wiki/Gower_Peninsula) in Wales.
+The trig points that I've chosen are a small subset of those available but they're the ones that I pass fairly regularly on my walks around the western end of the [Brecon Beacons](http://www.breconbeacons.org/) and [Gower Peninsula](https://en.wikipedia.org/wiki/Gower_Peninsula) in Wales.

 ## Additional Software